dart-lang/site-www/src/content/interop/js-interop/mock.md

 title: How to mock JavaScript interop objects
 ---

-{{site.why.learn}}
-  * In this tutorial, you'll learn how to mock JS objects so that you can test interop instance members without having to use a real implementation.
+In this tutorial, you'll learn how to mock JS objects so that you can test interop instance members without having to use a real implementation.
-{{site.why.end}}

 ## Background and motivation